Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Energy of the Pearl vortex in a strip

 \section{Energy of the Pearl vortex in a strip}

-The energy of a vortex $E(u)$ in a strip is a work against the Lorentz force of local current density at the vortex core as the vortex moves from the edge of the strip at $x=0$ to $x=u$:
+The energy of a vortex $E(u)$ in a strip is a work against the Lorentz force of local current density at the vortex core to move it from the edge at $x=0$ to $x=u$:

 In the London theory the driving current density at the vortex core $\tilde{J}(x)=J_i(x)+J(x)$ is a sum of the transport $J(x)$ and $J_i(x)$ induced by the edges.
-Here $J_i(x,u)$ is calculated by the method of images, as shown in Fig. \ref{F22}:
+Following the heuristic approach of Ref. \onlinecite{gurvink}, $J_i(x,u)$ is calculated by the method of current images, as shown in Fig. \ref{F23}:

 where $J_v(x-u)$ is the y-component of the current density produced by the Pearl vortex in an infinite film~\cite{pearl}, the first and the second sums in Eq. (\ref{eb2}) describes contributions of all image vortices and antivortices, respectively, and the prime means that the term with $n=0$ is excluded.